dmitrman/Diplom/README.md

 Diplom
 ======

-Bachelor's diploma work "Поиск логотипов в коллекциях логотипов используя различные методы вычисления признаков"
+Bachelor's diploma work "Search logos in  collection of images"